How V8 Takes Out the Trash: A Practical Look at JavaScript Garbage Collection

 # Take heap snapshots programmatically

 Manual GC hints.
-You can call global.gc() if you start Node with --expose-gc, but in practice this almost never helps.
-V8's heuristics for when to collect are battle-tested across billions of Chrome tabs and Node processes.
-You're unlikely to outsmart them.
+We can call global.gc() with --expose-gc, but V8's heuristics are battle-tested across billions of Chrome tabs and Node processes.
+We are unlikely to outsmart them.

 Object pooling in JavaScript.
-In languages with expensive allocation (C++, Rust), object pools make sense.
-In V8, allocation is a bump pointer increment — it's already near-free.
-Pooling adds complexity and can actually hurt GC performance by keeping objects alive longer than necessary, pushing them into Old Space where collection is more expensive.
+In languages with expensive allocation, object pools make sense.
+In V8, allocation is a bump pointer increment — already near-free.
+Pooling adds complexity and can hurt GC performance by keeping objects alive longer than necessary, pushing them into Old Space.

 WeakRef and FinalizationRegistry for resource management.
-These were added to the language, and they have their uses, but the spec explicitly says you shouldn't rely on them for critical cleanup.
+These exist, but the spec says we should not rely on them for critical cleanup.
 GC timing is non-deterministic — use explicit close() / dispose() patterns for resources like file handles and database connections.

-V8's garbage collector is a sophisticated piece of engineering, but the mental model is straightforward: objects are born in a small nursery, most die there cheaply, survivors get promoted to a larger space with a different collection strategy, and the whole thing runs mostly in the background.
+V8's garbage collector: objects are born in a small nursery, most die there cheaply, survivors get promoted to a larger space with a different collection strategy, and the whole thing runs mostly in the background.

 Write clear code.
-Don't hold references longer than you need to.
-Bound your caches.
+Do not hold references longer than needed.
+Bound caches.
 Profile when things feel off.
-The GC will handle the rest.
+The GC handles the rest.